Angkor Wat Tour Off the Beaten Track

 Take a break from the tourist hordes and visit the quieter wonders of Overlooked Angkor.
-Wander at your own pace through serene stone courtyards, incense-scented chapels, ruins of training academies for angelic dancers, and hallways inscribed with a floral tapestries textured with moss and splashed with colored lichen.
-Experience something of the thrill of an early adventurer, rediscovering the echoes of surprising splendor and haunting enigmas.
-For guests using our Essential Angkor or Angkor Adventure packages.
+Wander at your own pace through serene stone courtyards, incense-scented chapels, and hallways inscribed with a floral tapestries textured.
+Experience the thrill of being an early adventurer.

-Neak Pean was a divine bath complex inside a sacred medicinal sanctuary.
-It is a cyclopean cosmic symbol comprised of five sacred pools radiating in sublime proportion from a lotus-shaped prang.
+Neak Pean was a divine bathing complex inside a sacred medicinal sanctuary and something of a lavish spa in its day.
+Five sacred pools radiate in sublime proportion from a lotus-shaped prang.
 At one time the central pool featured island-like sculptures of which only one partial fragment remains.
-Even so, its exquisite strangeness conjures visions of artistic singularity.
-Medicinal waters from this pool were poured by bathers into four tiny chapels, each containing a sculptured water spout to shower patients inside.
+Medicinal waters from this pool were poured by bathers into four tiny chapels, each containing a sculptured water spout to shower patrons inside.
 Jungle herbs are still sold here to those wanting to experience the cure in the privacy of their own home.
 Neak Pean is especially gorgeous in "green season" when its pools fill after rain showers and their reflecting effects, a hallmark of Angkor temples, may be healthily relished.